wxzh/EVF/README.md

 - `tapl` contains the case study on “Types and Programming Languages”.
 - `benchmark` contains the micro-benchmark

-If everything is OK, a folder called `generated` will appear after `tapl` is imported.
-Otherwise, please follow the steps below to manually configure annotation processing in eclipse:
+If everything is OK, a folder called `generated` will be generated under the folder `tapl`.
+If not, please follow the steps below to manually configure annotation processing in eclipse:

 1. Open Properties -> Java Compiler -> Annotation Processing
   - tick "Enable project specific settings"